Are you interested in a Career with Animals? Did you know there are Ways to Make Money Working with Dogs?

-- The small stores are likely to be family businesses with only a few employees who learn many jobs from waiting on customers to ordering merchandise.
+- The small stores are likely to be family businesses, with only a few employees who learn many jobs from waiting on customers to order merchandise.

 Dog owners often collect paintings, jewelry, sculptures, note paper, clothing, mugs, and other items for their homes and for gifts, providing opportunities for talented artists and craftsmen.

 - Many artists travel the dog show circuit with their wares, everything from oil paintings and pastel sketches to hand-painted jackets, hand-cast jewelry, and fashions sewn in doggy fabric, and enjoy the dog show at the same time.